 Karori Town Centre: Public Space Improvement Project

-Residents are invited to community drop-in session at the Karori Library tomorrow (Thursday 29 July) to talk about plans for improvements to the Library Square, England Lane, and a small section in front of the Karori Community Centre.
+Residents are invited to a community drop-in session at the Karori Library today (29 July) to talk about plans for improvements to the Library Square, England Lane, and a small section in front of the Karori Community Centre.

 “The weight of community voice in the engagement process for the future of the whole of the Karori community reflects the love Karori residents feel for their home,” says Mayor Andy Foster.